janboddez/share-on-twitter/README.md

 While this is tedious, it's also the only way.
 Twitter requires client API keys are kept private, which means they can't be shipped as part of an open-source application.

 By default, Tweets contain only a title and permalink, but they can be fully customized using the various filter hooks.
-Full-text status updates, automatical tagging, or entire Tweet threads: everything's possible.
+Automatic tagging, full-text status updates, or entire Tweet threads: everything's possible.